lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 ### Methods

-* 5 points - `*`:  multiply the current answer by the user number and return the result
+* 5 points - `*`:  multiply the current answer by the user number
-* 5 points - `/`: divide the current answer by the user number and return the result
+* 5 points - `/`: divide the current answer by the user number
-* 5 points - `c`: clear the current answer and return the result (0)
+* 5 points - `c`: clear the current answer (that is, set it to 0)
-* 5 points - `neg`: negate the current answer and return the result (for example, 4.5 would turn into -4.5)
+* 5 points - `neg`: negate the current answer (for example, 4.5 would turn into -4.5)
-* 5 points - `%`: convert the current answer to a percentage and return the result (i.e., divide by 100 and return the result)
+* 5 points - `%`: convert the current answer to a percentage (i.e., divide by 100 and return the result)
-* 5 points - `log`: take the natural logarithm of the current value and return the result
+* 5 points - `log`: take the natural logarithm of the current value
-* 10 points - `^`: raise current answer to the user number and return the result
+* 10 points - `^`: raise current answer to the user number
-* 5 points - `inv`: invert the current answer and return the result
+* 5 points - `inv`: invert the current answer
-* 10 points - `pert`: perturb the current value by multiplying by a random double within the range `[0.95, 1.05]` and return the result
+* 10 points - `pert`: perturb the current value by multiplying by a random double within the range `[0.95, 1.05]`
 * 5 points - `printAnswer`: prints the answer right justified

 ### Additional functionality